 Guinea pigs are incredibly fluffy and affectionate.
 They adore social interactions and are the perfect low maintenance pets that like to cuddle.
 These furballs don’t require a special diet, except for available hay 24/7 and the occasional vegetable thrown into the mix.
 Guinea Pigs usually live between 4–8 years, and the average monthly cost for them adds up to $14.
 They’re among the fluffiest, easiest pets to take care of.
 Plus, they’re a good option for families with children.
 But before you rush to the pet store, check if you can adopt them from a local shelter.

 Bunnies are fluffy and naturally curious creatures, so they get pretty excited when something new happens.
 So, these medium-sized furballs are also fun, low maintenance pets.
 Feeding and playtime are a breeze and don’t require much of your attention.
 Some hay and stale bread with the occasional carrot or apple will keep them well-nourished.
 Still, you should put their housing area somewhere they can interact with you, as rabbits are very social animals.
 Overall, taking care of these furry pals will cost you around $40, including food and toys.
 Bunnies could keep you company for about nine years and are undoubtedly among the cheap, low maintenance pets.
+Still, you might want to invest in an air purifier for pets, as some people are allergic to rodents, and the dust from their litter also contributes to airborne allergens.

 They may hate sunlight, but tarantulas make great low maintenance pets for apartments.
 They’re quiet and won’t need much from you.
 If you’re thinking of getting a tarantula, do your research and pick a species that moves slowly, so it will be easier to handle them.
 You should keep them in the dark part of your room and get a large enough terrarium, so they can roam around and feed on their prey.
 Their menu is cheap and consists of crickets, mealworms, super worms, and roaches.
 Tarantulas have a lifespan of up to 7 years and don’t like to be touched much.